 During the ceremony, only official University and media photographers will be allowed access to the stage and the graduates' seating area for taking photographs.
-Family and friends must not enter the floor or stage area to take personal pictures.
-Following the ceremony, families are welcome to use the stage and surrounding area as a backdrop for photos.
+Family and friends must not enter the floor area to take personal pictures.

 At the commencement ceremony, each graduate receives a diploma cover from President Vaughn.
-The diploma is mailed to the student's permanent home address once all degree requirements have been met and all financial obligations to UT have been satisfied.
-Students should keep their diploma covers and place their diplomas in them when they arrive.
-Most diplomas are mailed by the Registrar's Office by the second week in June.
+The diploma is mailed to the address provided by the student in the "apply to graduate" portal once all degree requirements have been met and all UT financial obligations have been satisfied.

-The names of students receiving bachelor's degrees who are also candidates to receive academic honors are announced at commencement if they have completed their requirements by that day.
-Upon completion, the honors are inscribed on their diplomas and transcripts.
-However, graduation honors are not awarded to those receiving second bachelor's degrees.
+Students receiving bachelor's degrees or master's who are also candidates to receive academic honors are recognized at commencement.
+Upon completion of the spring semester or summer term, the honors are inscribed on diplomas and transcripts.
 Transfer students must have earned at least 31 hours at The University of Tampa in order to qualify for academic honors.
-Students who are scheduled to graduate in August do not receive recognition of honors at the May Commencement Ceremony.
+Students who are scheduled to graduate in August do not receive recognition of honors in the May commencement program.